Brytenwally/BagOGoods/README.md

 ## Testing
 If ENABLE_CHAT_COMMAND is set to true, type 'bagtest' in the in-game chat to simulate a loot drop based on your current stats without needing the physical item.

-Optional: Smaller Bag o' Goods (Questing Tier)
+## Optional: Smaller Bag o' Goods (Questing Tier)
-The SmallBag.lua script provides a secondary, lower-tier loot system designed for the leveling experience.
+The SmallBagOGoods.lua script provides a secondary, lower-tier loot system designed for the leveling experience.
 Unlike the main bag, this is awarded automatically through questing rather than dungeons